FOR A BETTER DAY

-The future of nearly a million Rohingya refugees is at stake, and the pandemic is only further driving them to a life of exclusion.
+The future of nearly a million Rohingya refugees is at stake, and it is time to give Rohingya refugees a voice in the decisions that affect them.

 Nearly one million Rohingya refugees are living in threadbare camps in Cox’s Bazar, Bangladesh, after they fled their homes in Myanmar due to the military’s crimes against humanity – which are currently the subject of a case under the Convention on the Prevention and Punishment of the Crime of Genocide at the International Court of Justice.

 Now, COVID-19 has exacerbated the conditions of the Rohingya in the camps.
 Many Rohingya refugees struggle to access healthcare due to language barriers, ill-treatment from some medical staffs and lack of access to information about availability of healthcare services in the camps.